CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 11. Now you should have two groups to help you organize your policies within the initiative.

-12. Click on the **Policies** tab.
+12. On the **Initiative definition** blade, click on the **Policies** tab.
 Here you can add policy definitions, both built-in and custom.
 Click **Add policy definition(s)**.
 Select your desired polices, if you create a benchmark, you can also leverage existing policy definitions from **Microsoft managed** tab.
 For example, you can choose the following policies and select Add:
     -	Audit virtual machines without disaster recovery configured
     -	Azure Backup should be enabled for Virtual Machines
     -	Audit VMs that do not use managed disks